Vitor-Benosse/Vitor-Benosse/README.md

 Hi, I'm Vitor Benosse.

-I'm a Full Stack Developer from Brazil 💚, **19 years old** and **1 year of coding** 🧐.
+I'm a Software Developer from Brazil 💚, **19 years old** and **1 year of coding** 🧐.

-* 🌱 I’m currently learning native Android development with Kotlin.
+* 🌱 I’m currently constantly learning and working with native Android development with Kotlin and eventually some Java.

 ----